What is my User Agent?

 There's no "standard" way of writing a user agent string, so different web browsers use different formats (some are wildly different), and many web browsers cram loads of information into their user agents.
 That's where WhatIsMyBrowser.com steps in - we decode your user agent string to figure out everything it's saying.

 Check out our user agent analyser page, which gives you a neat breakdown of all the things we can tell you about your browser and computer based on your user agent.
-It's in API Format if you need to use the detection in your own system too.
+We have a User Agent API if you need to use the detection in your own system too.

 Can I change my user agent?